db-ux-design-system/core-ios/docs/adr/adr-03-assets.md

 We need to decide how to integrate assets, specifically icons and fonts, into the package.
 The assets include functional and illustrative icons (in SVG format) and fonts (in TTF format).

 ## Problem description and context
 The package must include assets from internal sources, organized in a way that allows for easy usage, maintainability, and cross-platform support.
 The assets consist of functional icons that can be colored, illustrative icons that are multi-colored and cannot be re-colored, and fonts.
 The icons are organized by functional grouping.
+The icons also have to support light and dark mode.

 ## General conditions and decision criteria